digituar/AWS/practice-exam-1.md

 ---

-**Q56: What benefits are included with an Enterprise Support plan from Amazon Web Services?**
+**Q56: What benefits are included with an Enterprise Support plan from Amazon Web Services?(Choose two.)**

     A. Technical Account Manager